ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 :ref:`powershell module framework <flow_powershell_modules>`.

-These modules use imports from :code:`ansible.module_utils` in order to pull in a lot of boilerplate module code such as argument parsing, formatting of return values as :term:`JSON`, and various file operations.
+These modules use imports from :code:`ansible.module_utils` in order to pull in boilerplate module code, such as argument parsing, formatting of return values as :term:`JSON`, and various file operations.

-.. note:: In Ansible up to 2.0 the official python modules used the
+.. note:: In Ansible, up to version 2.0.x, the official python modules used the
     :ref:`module_replacer` framework.
-For module authors, :ref:`ziploader` is largely a superset of :ref:`module_replacer` functionality so you usually do not need to know about one versus the other.
+For module authors, :ref:`ziploader` is largely a superset of :ref:`module_replacer` functionality, so you usually do not need to know about one versus the other.

 .. _flow_powershell_modules: